sousasan/GettingAndCleaningDataProject/README.md

 The output file containing the average of the mean and standard deviation data - averaged over each activity and subject

 ###CodeBook.md
-Describes in detail, all of the inputs, outputs and manipulations used by run_analysis.R
+Describes in detail, all of the inputs, outputs, manipulations and variables used by run_analysis.R